wyattjsmith1/STRESS/README.md

 Notes:
  1. To build source, run `mvn package`.
 That will create a jar in `/target`
  2. When importing SQL, the table names must be the same.
+ 3. Due to a small but that will hopefully be fixed soon, when filtering with a boolean (checkbox), the checkbox must always be enabled.
+For example, if you want to look for projects that do not use maven, do: "usesMaven? != \[x\]"
+ 4. Currently, filtering by language stats is not supported.
+You may view the statistics of the languages, but you can not filter by them.